Why my goal to live off dividends remains alive and well

 But you know what?

-- It’s tangible money I can spend if and when I choose without worrying about stock market prices or gyrations.
+6. Dividends is real money, tangible money I can spend if and when I choose without worrying about stock market prices or gyrations.

-- Dividends (and capital gains) can work together to help fight inflation.
+7. It is my hope dividends (and capital gains) can work together to help fight inflation.
 As consumer prices rise, as the cost of living rises, the companies that deliver our products and services will rise in price along with them.

 In a taxable account Canadian dividend paying stocks are eligible for a dividend tax credit from our government.
 This means taxation on dividends are favourable, it is a lower form of tax; lower than employment income and interest income.
 This will help me in the years to come.

 This site continues to share a journey that includes how passive dividend income can fulfill many of our retirement income needs – whether that might be covering our property taxes, paying our utility bills, delivering enough monthly income to cover our groceries, fund some international travel or all of these things combined.